How much are sessions?

-Sessions with hair and makeup are held in studio Monday mornings at 9:30am or 10:30am.
-Sessions without hair and makeup are held in studio Tuesday – Thursday mornings at 10am or 11am.
+Sessions with hair and makeup are held in studio Monday mornings starting at 9:30am.
+Sessions without hair and makeup are held in studio Wednesday mornings starting at 10am.
 The studio is not open on the weekends with the exception of special events.

 Where are sessions held?

 Sessions are held in our beautiful natural light studio in downtown Columbus, Indiana.
 The studio address is 422 1/2 5th Street, Columbus, IN 47201.
 It’s in the Irwin Building with the big bay windows behind the Old National Bank.
 Second door from the left.

 Things happen.
 I get it.
 With a limited availability in scheduling boudoir shoots, reschedules wreak havoc on my calendar.
 Before booking and taking a space on my calendar, I ask that you are 100% vested in your boudoir shoot.
 It is a commitment for both of us.
 For that reason, I charge a retainer for your spot.
 That retainer is non-refundable.
 However, it can be used to change your appointment time to one other date.
 After the first rescheduled appointment, a new retainer fee will be required to reschedule.